Skip to main content

 4. Trademark Office Actions

 Receiving a trademark office action from the USPTO doesn’t mean that the application was rejected.
 An office action can either be substantive or non-substantive.
 Generally, non-substantive office actions are sent out for missing information or procedural errors.
 Most applicants can respond to these on their own.
-Substantive office actions, however, are much more difficult to overcome and call for an attorney’s assistance to overcome.
+Substantive office actions, however, are much more difficult to overcome and call for an attorney’s assistance.

 5. The Trademark Opposition Period